jeronimoluza/geoterminal/docs/contributing.md

 # Contributing Guide

-Thank you for your interest in contributing to Geoterminal!
+Thank you for your interest in contributing to geoterminal!
 This document provides guidelines and instructions for contributing.

 ## Development Setup